 Batata Harra: Middle Eastern Spicy Potatoes

-Easy vegan, gluten-free skillet potatoes prepared Middle Eastern-style with garlic, warm spices like turmeric, fresh herbs and a splash of lime juice!
+Easy vegan, gluten-free skillet potatoes prepared Middle Eastern-style with garlic, warm spices, fresh herbs, and a splash of lime juice!
 It's called batata harra, and it's ready in just 25 minutes, too!
-The best potatoes to use are all-purpose potatoes like Yukon gold potatoes.
-Serve these turmeric potatoes as a hearty side alongside baked kofta or pan-seared trout.

 Prep – 5 minutes